 \subsection{Relation Network}

 We used the same Relation Network loss function as in the original paper \cite{sung_learning_2018}.
-For the networks, we either used the original networks from the paper or used the same $Z$ as Markov-CPC with a corresponding $g$ relation network (Fig. \ref{fig:RN_g_architecture}.
-In both cases we used the RMSprop optimizer.
+For the networks, we either used the networks from \cite{sung_learning_2018} or used the same $Z$ and $R$ as Markov-CPC's $Z$ and $T$.
+In both cases, we used the RMSprop optimizer.
 For the original RN networks from \cite{sung_learning_2018} we used a learning of $\eta=4\cdot10^{-6}$.
 When we used the $Z$ of Markov-CPC, we used the learning rate $\eta=4\cdot10^{-4}$.
 The rest of the optimizer parameters were set to PyTorch default.